hrmnfng/calendar-webscraper/README.md

 There are clients that support both iCal and Google Calendar events, however the main implementation has been done with Google Calendar.

-This scripts runs automatically every morning at 6am via GitHub Actions.
+This script runs automatically every morning at 6am via GitHub Actions.
 It can be also be manually triggered in the workflows page, or run locally.

 ## Adding the created calendars to your personal calendar